The-OpenROAD-Project/OpenROAD/README.md

 Verilog.

 The `read_lef` and `read_def` commands can be used to build an OpenDB database as shown below.
-In this example the LEF contains both technology and MACRO definitions so the `-tech` and `-library` flags are used with the `read_lef` command.
+The `read_lef -tech` flag reads the technology portion of a LEF file.
+The `read_lef -library` flag reads the MACROs in the LEF file.
+If neither of the `-tech` and `-library` flags are specified they default to `-tech -library` if no technology has been read and `-library` otherwise.

 ```
-read_lef -tech -library liberty1.lef
+read_lef liberty1.lef
 read_def reg1.def
 # Write the db for future runs.
 write_db reg1.def